Building the future together: Mendix ushers in a new era where everyone can Go Make It

 The maker movement asks, “What if?” but doesn’t stop there.
 As the vivid graphics throughout Mendix World make clear — and as our customers show us with every success — makers also ask, “What now?” and “What Next?”

-We look forward to hearing what inspirations you’ll take away from the conference.
-When you return home, make it matter.
+Check out these maker stories and see how people are changing lives, careers, organizations, and industries.
+We look forward to hearing what inspirations you’ll take away from the conference and how you’re going to make it matter.
 Make it new.
 Make it yours.
-Go make it!